ffalcinelli/pydivert/README.md

 Platform Support
 ----------------

-Right now PyDivert supports those platforms supported by the driver itself
+Right now PyDivert supports  Python 2.7/3.3 and should work on each platform supported by the driver itself.

-It should work with Python 2.7/3.3 on Windows releases beyond Vista.

-It has been tested on Windows 7 64bit with Python 2.7 and Python 3.3 interpreters (both are 64bit binaries).
+It has been tested on a Windows 7 64bit machine with Python 2.7 and Python 3.3 interpreters (both are 64bit).

-Plans are to support divert sockets and `pf` (packet filter) on BSD-like systems (such as OSX and FreeBSD) and similar (e.g. `ip_queue`) for linux.
+Plans are to support other platforms in future:

+* BSD-like systems (such as OSX and FreeBSD) maybe using `pf` (packet filter)
+* Linux probably with `ip_queue`

+At the moment only windows is supported.

 Warnings
 --------